wotbrew/faraday-atom/README.md

 Dynamo can scale to effectively unlimited throughput, and its easy to do so (amazon does all the work!).

-Dynamo is very convenient from an operational perspective and therefore may be a more cost-effective solution if you do not already have zookeeper deployed and running.
+Dynamo is very convenient from an operational perspective and therefore may be a more cost-effective solution, and easy solution if you do not already have zookeeper deployed and running.

 On the other hand Zookeeper will likely be faster in terms of latency and can be used to implement more features like watches.